devopscenter/dcUtils/PROCESS_FLOW.md

 #### Clone devops.center dcUtils
 The devops.center application framework is manipulated by the scripts that are found in the devopscenter/dcUtils repository on github.com.
-Use git to clone that repsitory to somewhere on your local machine.
+Use git to clone that repository to somewhere on your local machine.
 Make note the location as this will be used later.

 #### Create the local directory structure